dqmis/dl2/blog/blogpost.md

 ## Introduction

-Large Language Models (LLMs) have brought about a new era in natural language understanding, showcasing remarkable capabilities across a wide range of tasks.
-However, while their success is mainly based on identifying statistical patterns and contextual associations, they are limited in their ability to perform complex logical reasoning.
+Large Language Models (LLMs) have ushered in a new era in natural language understanding, demonstrating exceptional performance across a wide array of tasks.
+Despite their achievements rooted in identifying statistical patterns and contextual associations, LLMs face notable limitations in performing complex logical reasoning.

-One significant limitation is the lack of implicit reasoning in LLMs.
-While they are adept at capturing surface-level semantics and context, they do not possess the explicit reasoning mechanisms used by humans to construct formal proofs or derive conclusions from premises [(Liu et al., 2023b)](link).
-Representing complex logical structures, such as quantifiers, predicates, and entailments, poses a significant challenge.
-Furthermore, the faithfulness of LLMs, including their consistency, coherence, and adherence to logical rules, is often compromised.
-As a result, they may produce responses that sound plausible but lack true logical validity.
-This deficiency is particularly evident in tasks that require precise logical inference.
-Additionally, the inherent ambiguity of natural language presents further challenges.
-LLMs often rely on statistical probabilities to resolve ambiguities, which can lead to occasional errors or misinterpretations.
-In logical reasoning, where precise disambiguation is crucial, this dependence can be detrimental.
+One primary limitation is their inability to execute implicit reasoning.
+Although LLMs excel at capturing surface-level semantics and context, they lack the explicit reasoning mechanisms that humans employ to construct formal proofs or derive conclusions from premises [(Liu et al., 2023b)](link).
+Representing intricate logical structures like quantifiers, predicates, and entailments poses a significant challenge.
+Moreover, the faithfulness of LLMs—including their consistency, coherence, and adherence to logical rules—is often compromised.
+Consequently, they might produce responses that sound plausible but fall short of true logical validity.
+This shortcoming is particularly glaring in tasks demanding precise logical inference.

+Additionally, LLMs are prone to hallucinations—inaccurately generating information that seems correct but is actually false.
+The inherent ambiguity of natural language presents further obstacles.
+LLMs frequently rely on statistical probabilities to resolve ambiguities, which can result in occasional errors or misinterpretations.
+In logical reasoning, where precise disambiguation is essential, this reliance can be particularly detrimental.

 <br/>
 <p align="center">